 The fighting does not seem to have inspired any desire on the part of the Israelis or their steadfast allies in the US to break the stalemate and pursue a solution to this long-standing problem.

 The Biden administration has continued the approach of its predecessors in working to monopolise and control any attempt to promote a settlement of the dispute.
-Its goal is to , including the UN Security Council, where Russia and China have a voice, from playing a part in helping Israelis and Palestinians to establish a basis for cohabitation.
+Its goal is to prevent other actors, including the UN Security Council, where Russia and China have a voice, from playing a part in helping Israelis and Palestinians to establish a basis for cohabitation.

 The US still enjoys a significant military, economic and political advantage over Russia and China in the Middle East due to its long engagement in the region, though its standing has been in decline in recent years.
 And Israel, in particular, is suspicious of the motives of the other states.